Anomalous scaling in an age-dependent branching model: Discussion

-The proposed {\sl age model} compares with observed phylogenetic trees better than previous models.
-In addition, it describes the tree generation process in a way which is easy to interpret biologically: it assumes that lineages which have not speciated for a long time would display in the future a still more reduced speciation rate.
+Motivated by observations of anomalous scaling in evolutionary trees \cite{BLUMWhichRandomProcess2006,Herrada2008,Jones2011,Herrada2011,Pompei2012}, the proposed {\em age model} introduces time-correlations and branch interactions such that a variety of depth scalings can be reached beyond the standard logarithmic one.
+Remarkably, for the case $\alpha=1$, corresponding to the critical point between two qualitatively different {\sl phases}, the model agrees with observed phylogenetic trees better than previous models.
+In addition, it describes the tree generation process assuming that lineages which have not speciated for a long time display in the future a still more reduced speciation rate.
+This kind of phenomenon is discussed in the framework of evolution and heritability of evolvability and robustness in the biological literature \cite{Masel2009}, and of {\sl phenotypic entrapment} in genotype networks \cite{Manrubia2013}.
+In a broader picture, dynamics on possibly rugged fitness landscapes \cite{Sibani:1995} provides evolution at the microscopic level.
+It could serve as a mechanistic explanation of the assumptions of the age-dependent model.

-Future work should provide a more detailed analysis of the model itself and further comparison to real phylogenetic trees.
-For the former, an analytic solution for the expected depth of for its bounds is lacking.
-It would be also desirable to obtain expressions or at least numerical results for the second and perhaps higher moments.
-For the likelihood expressions, a factorization or other kind of decomposition would allow for faster exact computation.
-Instead of exact computation, estimation by a Monte-Carlo sampling method may circumvent the present size limitation of trees in the likelihood analysis.

-An additional interesting point of analysis and comparison of phylogenetic trees is the distribution of branch length.
-Branch length data, however, are not as reliable as the topological structure of phylogenetic trees~\citep{BarracloughNeePhylogeneticsAndSpeciation2001}.
-This argument is supported by \citet{PIGOLOTTIetalSpeciesLifeTime}, summarizing the variety of behaviors of distributions found in the literature.
-We believe that future studies in the line of \citet{Venditti2010} will accumulate sufficiently reliable branch-length data to allow for comparison to models such as the present one.

-Finally, timing in the model is worth further clarification.
-The model describes tree growth as a Markov chain where exactly one speciation event occurs at each time step.
-A more realistic version would formulate a Markov process that assigns a speciation rate to each species at any moment in continuous time.
-The choice $\Delta t=1/n$ in the results of Fig. \ref{fig:depthnumeric} is a first step in that direction.